 - North Carolina red wolf—The recovery program for the red wolf began in 1967, after its populations were drastically reduced due to predator control programs and human activity, but its population has not yet recovered.
 This rider would end the recovery program for the red wolf, effectively declaring it extinct.
 Captive breeding of the red wolf has brought the total population to about 250.

 Roses are red, violets are blue; these species are in danger, here’s what you can do

 These “poison pill” riders insert another level of political interference into science-based protections, actions that could lead to the destruction of essential habitat and otherwise preventable species extinctions.
 This year, I propose we show our love and our federal dollars to endangered species by supporting the Endangered Species Act and rejecting damaging riders to appropriations bills.

 If you’re a scientist, you can join forces with over 950 other scientists and sign on to a letter asking Congress to reject efforts to gut the science-based law, and you can also check out our toolkit and accompanying webinar for more information on how to get engaged in advocacy around the Endangered Species Act.
 And any science supporter out there can show their love for endangered species by reaching out to your members of Congress and asking them not to support any anti-science riders and to increase funding for endangered species.
 Extra candy hearts for those who mention species in your state that are affected by the law—making your comment relevant locally means your decisionmaker has more cause to oppose these riders.

-I would like to acknowledge and thank my colleague Amy Gutierrez, legislative associate for the Center, for her legislative acumen and input.
+I would like to acknowledge and thank my colleague Anthony Gutierrez, legislative associate for the Center, for his legislative acumen and input.